Okoyl/specit/README.md

 ### Directory Structure

-Speculate creates the following directories for your application:
+Specit creates the following directories for your application:

 |Directory|Purpose|
 |---------|-------|